ropensci-review-tools/srr/README.md

 addressed in such files must be placed in some other generic location (such as `R/srr-standards.R`), with a cross-reference to the file in which they are actually addressed.

+# Code of Conduct

+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.